• Skip to primary navigation

 Instructions

 • Preheat the oven to 220 C/ 425 F/ Gas Mark 7.
 Put 4 tbsps oil in the tin and put the tin in the oven to heat up and get smoking hot.
-Measure out your flour and salt into a large mixing bowl or food processor.
-Mix the eggs and milk together in a jug.
+Measure out your 225 grams flour and 5 grams salt into a large mixing bowl or food processor.

 • Put the sausages in a very hot frying pan with 1 tbsp of oil and brown for a couple of minutes all you want is to get some colour on them.

-• Whisk the wet ingredients into the dry.
+• Whisk the 4 eggs into your flour.
 Don't worry if lumps form just keep whisking and they will disappear.
+It'll be a stiff batter but if you're mixing them in by hand this way (adding the milk last) stops the lumps forming.
 If using a food processor then whizz for twenty seconds or so.

-• When the tin is smoking hot about 10 mins after the oven reached 220 C then get it out and put it onto the hob on a high heat.
-Put the sausages in the tin and moving quickly pour in the yorkshire pudding batter.
+• When the tin is smoking hot about 10 mins after the oven reached 220 C then get it out.
+Put the sausages in the tin if you have browned them separately and moving quickly but carefully pour in the yorkshire pudding batter.

 • Meanwhile put the onions back in the frying pan with 1 tbsp of oil and caramelise over a low heat for about 15 minutes.
 They should start to go a deep brown colour.
 Sprinkle in the flour and mix through until you can't see it anymore.
 Add the beef stock and mix well.